2001 Vanderbilt Commodores football team: At Duke

-At #4 Florida 71 Vanderbilt 13
+At Florida

 "I don't really like these kind of games", Spurrier said.
 "We got way ahead early and you can tell Vandy had lost their spirit, lost their fight somewhat.
 Sometimes these kinds of wins could be misleading to your players.
 So hopefully we don't get too full of ourselves and think we're that many points better than anybody."